russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/Brother Dustfish.md

 In a way, he supposed, he had never known what would come next.
 Days only seemed to repeat themselves without much change.
 But now, having lost his mother, having seen his mistakes do amazing things right before his eyes, having met Ghendra and seen new colors... now, it seemed like his life was changing daily.
 There was wonder in it that he liked.
 But then there was no knowing what would come next.

-In the distance, he spotted a mass crack across the land.
+In the distance, he spotted a massive crack across the land.
 Before it, the tablets of Idex Mortez spilled over each other, but the piles of ancient written language grew shorter and shorter in height until there was just barren ground.
 Past that, there was the crack—a huge wound in the ground that was wide and dark and seemed to stretch from one end of the horizon to the other.
 Then, between the diminishing piles of the tablets and the crack, he saw a mass of movement.
 He could see beige tents, and people moving about them, and massive creatures of a kind he had never seen or heard of before.
 They were long and made of sections and had many, many legs.

 Able, looked up.
 "Nip, don't get too close.
 Let's just land nearby."
 Nip chirped a gleeful reply and flew lower to the ground, whisking them over the hills and hills of tablets until they came near the edge, where Nip set them down.